 Curry College prohibits the possession and or use of a controlled substance and or the misuse of prescription medication or being in the presence of such activity.
 Curry College is subject to the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act amendment of 1989, which prohibit controlled substances on campus.

+In 2016, Massachusetts legalized the growth, possession and personal recreational use of marijuana by adults 21 years of age or older.
+As a recipient of federal funding, however, Curry College must comply with current federal drug laws that classify marijuana as a controlled substance and prohibit use and possession.
 Federal law classifies marijuana as an illegal controlled substance and, therefore, all uses of marijuana, including medicinal marijuana, are a violation of federal law and thus possession and use of medical or recreation marijuana is prohibited on campus.
+Accordingly, Curry continues to prohibit the use, possession, cultivation and sale of marijuana on all College property and at all College -sponsored activities, whether on or off-campus.

-A prescription for the use of medical marijuana does not serve as an exemption from this policy.
+Additionally, a prescription for the use of medical marijuana does not serve as an exemption from this policy.
 If a student has a written medical certification from a qualified physician pertaining to the prescribed use of medical marijuana, the student may schedule an appointment with the Office of Disability Services to engage in an interactive process regarding reasonable alternatives to a request to use marijuana.
-Additionally, the possession and or use or attempted use of prescription drugs by persons for purposes other than those prescribed by a licensed physician or being in the presence of such activity is prohibited.
+The possession and or use or attempted use of prescription drugs by persons for purposes other than those prescribed by a licensed physician or being in the presence of such activity is prohibited.
 The sale, attempted sale, distribution and/or attempted distribution of controlled substances including prescription medications or being in the presence of such activity is prohibited.